pacific-hake/hake-assessment/README.md

 incorporate all the changes.
 The `*.rda` files are binary and its better to keep binary file changes to a minimum when using Git as it can introduce repository bloating.

+## Reference point text markup

+The reference points and other values which are referred to in text in numerous places and require complex markup and/or latex are located in the file `data-raw/reference-points.R`.
+They are stored as package data so can be referred to like this (example for *F*<sub>SPR=40%</sub>):
+- `hake::fspr_40_10` for Rmarkdown (inside text in the document) or
+- `hake::fspr_40_10_for_latex_table` for tables (which require LaTeX code)

+To add to this list or change anything, follow the same method as laid out in the `Adding new data to data tables (done annually)` section above.
+Test the new expression by using the `gotest()/goback()` debugging method.

+## Plot settings

+There are many standardized project-wide plot settings which are also package data.
+These can be found in the file `data-raw/plot-settings.R`.
+If any are modified or new ones are added, follow the same method as laid out in the `Adding new data to data tables (done annually)` section above.
+For example, if you wanted to change the cohort diagonal line color in all age bubble plots from dark green to red you would find this line of code:

+File: `data-raw/plot-settings.R`
+Line: `create_data_hake("age_diag_linecolor", "darkgreen")`

+and change darkgreen to red.
+Then source the file and reload the package
+using:
+`devtools::load_all()`

 ## 2024 Assessment cycle (Jan - Mar 2024)